prasunka/AI_assignments/README.md

     column to the right.
 The step cost for each child is 1 units and the open list is implemented using a min priority queue.
     Edit the N value in the code and recompile to generate solutions.

 **2. Travelling Salesman Problem using A\* algorithm:**

     Given n cities and the distance between them, this program finds the path with least distance which passes through each city once.
 A sample dataset of 4 cities has been coded in the program and an additional dataset of 15 cities has been provided in a text file.

     Dataset from: https://people.sc.fsu.edu/~jburkardt/datasets/cities/lau15_dist.txt

+**3. Student classifier using Genetic Algorithm:**

+    Given N students's marks in M subjects, this classifier groups them into K groups using Genetic Algorithm.
+For implementation details and build instructions, see the README inside the Genetic-Student-Classifier directory.